adhiluphanna/deliciousrecipeh/content/post/538-recipe-of-speedy-bread-pudding.md

 1. Get 1 tsp vanila extract
 1. Get Pinch nutmeg (opt)
 1. Get  Note: Some using only egg yolks (4-5 yolks) and cream instead of milk for sauce.
 For this type of sauce, do not add flour for thickening
 1. Take  It’s simpler but for that much of yolks i have to come up with another dish/recipe for the egg whites.
-Adjust &amp; taste
+Adjust & taste
 1. Get  C. Optional Sauce Recipe (fr drive me hungry)
 1. Get 1/2 C milk
 1. Make ready 1/2 C half and half